Cricut Iron On Vinyl is one of my favorite heat transfer vinyls.

 Cricut Iron On Vinyl

-Also, not only can Cricut Iron On be cut with a Cricut cutting machine (I use the Explore Air 2), but it perfectly suits Silhouette and Brother cutting machines as well.
+Also, not only can Cricut Iron On be cut with a Cricut cutting machine (what is the best Cricut machine?), but it perfectly suits Silhouette and Brother cutting machines as well.

 In the following list of all the types of Iron On vinyl for Cricut, I will link to both Amazon and Cricut.com – make sure you compare prices to get the best vinyl deals!